faucetsdn/udmi/docs/specs/entries.md

 The entry _message_ is a single sentence of human-readable output describing what went wrong.
-This will likely be directly exposed to a system operator to give them high-level information on how to triage, diganose, or rectify the situation.
+This will likely be directly exposed to a system operator to give them high-level information on how to triage, diagnose, or rectify the situation.
 Exact messages are not prescribed, although some specific categories will have guiding principles (e.g. prepend point _message_ with "Point _pointname_").

 ## Detail

-The entry _detail_ is use for specifically diaganosing the error.
-E.g. a complete stack-trace or parsing message that details exactly where the error occured.
+The entry _detail_ is use for specifically diagnosing the error.
+E.g. a complete stack-trace or parsing message that details exactly where the error occurred.
 This would be used for detailed debugging by a domain expert.